-NATIONAL BANANA SPLIT DAY
+NATIONAL BANANA SPLIT DAY | AUGUST 25

-HOW TO OBSERVE
+HOW TO OBSERVE NATIONAL BANANA SPLIT DAY

-On this warm day, celebrate National Banana Split Day with delicious banana split and don’t forget the cherry on top!
+However you celebrate, don’t forget the cherry on top!
 Use #NationalBananaSplitDay to post on social media.

 Don’t forget to check the Celebration Deals page for the latest offers to help you #CelebrateEveryDay!

 We were unable to find the creator of National Banana Split Day.
 However, David Strickler’s hometown of Latrobe, Pennsylvania, proudly celebrates his creation with a festival every August.
 In 2013, they placed an official marker at the site of the pharmacy where Strickler first made his famous banana split.
 Then, the United States Post Office honored the banana split and the town of Latrobe in 2016 with a 47-cent “forever stamp” depicting the banana split.
 It was one of five stamps in the “Soda Fountain Favorites” series.
 For a time, Latrobe residents could receive a cancellation mark memorializing their claim to fame.

 Banana Split FAQ

 Q. How many calories are in a banana split?

 A. According to nutritionix.com, a 450 gram Banana Split contains 852 calories.
 For a breakdown of the calories by ingredient visit their website.